WS-JSNA/ws-jsna.github.io/_pages/ccgs-coastal-wider-determinants-alcohol.md

 {% include figure image_path="/assets/images/ccg-profiles/coastal/West-Sussex-CCGs-Alcohol-related-narrow-definition-admission-episodes-2010-to-2014-15.png" caption="Source: Office for National Statistics" %}

-#### Hospital admissions episodes for alcohol related conditions by age.
+#### Hospital admissions episodes for alcohol related conditions by age

 Admission episode statistics for alcohol-related conditions are also broken down by age group.
-In 2014/15, <b>just under one in five admission episodes in NHS Coastal West Sussex CCG due to alcohol related conditions (narrow definition) were for those aged under 40 years</b> (596 admission episodes, 19.9% of admission episodes, 95% CI: 18.5 &#8211; 21.3%).
+In 2014/15, **just under one in five admission episodes in NHS Coastal West Sussex CCG due to alcohol related conditions (narrow definition) were for those aged under 40 years** (596 admission episodes, 19.9% of admission episodes, 95% CI: 18.5 &#8211; 21.3%).
 Two in five admission episodes in 2014/15 in the CCG were to those aged 40-64 years (1,267 admission episodes, 42.2% of alcohol related admission episodes, 95% CI: 40.4% &#8211; 44%) and around one third of admission episodes were to those aged 65 years and over (37.9%, 95% CI: 36.2 &#8211; 39.7%).

 There is a significant difference in the rate of admission episodes related to alcohol in NHS Coastal West Sussex CCG in 2014/15 between the three age groups as shown in the chart below.